Fesaa/Mnema/Mnema.Frontend/Docs/Writerside/topics/OpenId-Connect.md

 # OpenID Connect

-As detailed in the [](Set-up.md) guide, Mnema relies exclusively on **OpenID Connect (OIDC)** for user management and authentication.
-This is a strict requirement; the application will not initialize without a valid OIDC configuration.
+As detailed in the [](Overview.md) guide, Mnema relies exclusively on **OpenID Connect (OIDC)** for user management and authentication.
+If you decide to disable authentication everyone will log in as `User` and has all roles

 Access control is governed by granular roles.
 Mnema expects these roles to be present in the `roles` claim at the root of the identity token.
 Any logical grouping or mapping of users to these permissions should be managed directly within your Identity Provider (IdP).